 In 2001 the Northern Ireland Council for the Curriculum, Examinations and Assessment (CCEA) disseminated teacher guidance material on relationships and sexuality education for primary and post primary schools.
-In August 2001 the Department of Education issued Circular 2001/15 Relationships and Sexuality Education (RSE) to support the guidance materials.
-The circular states that:
+The Department of Education Circular 2013/16 requires every school to have an up-to-date written policy on how it will address the delivery of Relationships and Sexuality Education.
+The circular also states that: Relationships and Sexuality Education 'should be taught in harmony with the ethos of the School and reflect the moral and religious principles held by parents and school management authorities'.